timdiels/chicken_turtle_project/docs/user_documentation.rst

 -----------

 Sphinx is used to generate documentation. `ct-mkproject` generates a `docs` directory containing the source of the documentation of the project.
-Calling `ct-mkdoc` first generates API doc of your code into `docs/api`. `index.rst` includes this API doc by default. `ct-mkdoc` then compiles the documentation to html, which can be viewed at `docs/build/html`.
+Running ``ct-mkdoc`` compiles the documentation to html, which can be viewed at `docs/build/html`.

 Releasing to Python indices